mohinid/blog/_posts/2025-03-03-explainability-in-lcnc-platforms.md

 * <b>Chatbots and Virtual Assistants:</b> Pre-built AI models enable the creation of AI-driven chatbots and automation solutions with minimal coding.
 * <b>Intelligent Process Automation:</b> AI enhances automation workflows by optimizing task execution based on real-time data analysis.

-### C. Challenges Faced by Non-Programmers in Trusting AI-Generated Outputs
+### C. Challenges Faced by Users in Trusting AI-Generated Outputs

 Despite the advantages of AI-powered LCNC tools, non-programmers often struggle with understanding and trusting AI-generated outcomes(Why it does, what it does?!) due to several challenges: